Beyond inherent robustness: strong stability of MPC despite plant-model mismatch

 \section{Stability of MPC despite mismatch}

 In this section, we investigate two approaches to guarantee strong stability of the closed-loop system \cref{eq:plant:cl}.
 First, we take a direct approach and assume the existence of an ISS Lyapunov function that achieves a certain maximum increase due to mismatch.
-In general, an additional scaling condition is required for the mismatch term, although it is automatically satisfied for quadratic cost MPC.\@ Second, we construct error bounds that imply the maximum Lyapunov increase for \(V_N^0\) via the standard MPC assumptions (\Cref{assum:cont,assum:cons,assum:stabilizability,assum:posdef, assum:quad}) and one or both of \Cref{assum:steady-state,assum:diff}.
+In general, an additional scaling condition is required for the mismatch term, although it is automatically satisfied for quadratic cost MPC.\@ While these new Lyapunov assumptions are difficult to check, we can easily construct error bounds that imply the maximum Lyapunov increase for \(V_N^0\) via the standard MPC assumptions (\Cref{assum:cont,assum:cons,assum:stabilizability,assum:posdef, assum:quad}) and one or both of \Cref{assum:steady-state,assum:diff}.